 Numerous accounts about California suggest that there were slave traders who would kidnap mainly native children and travel up and down the state selling them to farmers.
 There were law enforcement officers would were working to stop the slave trade, but many American farmers were complicit in enslaving native children, having them grow up as laborers on their ranchers, never allowed to leave and many never paid.
 One essay on the blog addresses one of these cases.

 In Oregon, the slavery of natives is not really a well-known subject.
 The early settlers tended to hire natives to do odd jobs on their farms, usually, they would trade food or a horse for making fence staves, cutting wood, etc. The American trade items were highly attractive to natives they would trade much for a gun, metal knife, or attractive glass beads.
 Natives slaves may have also worked for the settlers, hired out by their owners to work to gain wealth.
 Certainly, we can look at Sacagawea a Shoshone woman in this light, she was kidnapped and traded far to the east to the Hidatsa tribe where she was sold to Charbonneau by her owner.
 Charbonneau was hired by Lewis and Clark and with him came Sacagawea who could speak the languages of the tribes the expedition eventually encountered.
 So, in reality, Lewis and Clark took advantage of her slavery to make the expedition a success.
-Early stories from the French Prairie of marriages between fur traders and native people suggest that high born native women would come with their slaves and that their fur trader husbands would erect outbuildings for the slaves to serve as farm laborers.
+Early stories from the French Prairie of marriages between fur traders and native people suggest that high born native women would come with their slaves and that their fur trader husbands would erect outbuilding living quarters for the slaves to serve as farm laborers.

 I find only rare cases where Oregon natives are fully impressed into slavery.
 Perhaps it is more a fact that we do not yet know how to read the relationships between the settlers and tribes.
 For example, when the Kalapuyans are placed on temporary encampments in the Willamette valley to await the time when they are to be removed to their permanent reservation, how do we interpret the relationship between a small Kalapuya band and the special agent who is in charge of the temporary reservation, really his Donation Land claim.
-In most of these relationships, there is not much information, perhaps little conflicts to report, but a few letters about these reservations suggest that the farmers expected the tribes to do their bidding.
+In most of these relationships, there is not much information, perhaps little conflicts to report, but a few letters about these encampments suggest that the farmers expected the tribes to do their bidding.
 When the tribes did not act “appropriately” ie: do what the white farmer told him to, then there would be a letter to Joel Palmer complaining about the “uppity savages” the tribal people.
-It probable that the farmers impressed the tribes into service on their farms as payment for their services of taking care of them.
+It is probable that the farmers impressed the tribes into service on their farms as payment for their services of taking care of them.

 Many of the problems between the tribes and the settlers revolved around whether the tribes would assuage to the will of the white farmers or not.
 When the tribes sought to protect themselves, take back their lands, or not bow to the authority of the white men they would be labeled savages and “rogue” and there would be cries for “extermination” of the tribes.
-It is in their environment where many natives may have been impressed into slavery just to make the white farmers leave them alone.
+It is in this environment where many natives may have been impressed into slavery just to make the white farmers leave them alone.

 One case is reported by William Martin, Sub-Indian agent from the Umpqua Valley Subagency.
 In this case, the farmer is doing a typical thing, impressing two native boys into his service and forcing the boys to work for him.
 The kidnapping of native children, the taking of orphaned natives, into white households was a common activity for many settlers because it came with the benefits of free labor for many years as the native child is taught to obey the authority of the white farmer.